noi-techpark/it.bz.opendatahub.webcomponents/backend/README.md

 ## General Usage

 ### Adding a webcomponent

+Webcomponents can either be managed via the admin API or via the origins method using the crawler.

+**NOTE:** While it is possible to manipulate webcomponents that are actively imported by the crawler via the api, the changes will get overwritten by the crawler.

 Adding a new webcomponent requires an entry in the main json file.
 This file can be found in the repository configured as "application.repository.origin.url".